tolicodes/articles/wip/modern-tdd.md

 Next we just need to add Unit Tests for all the business logic.

+Notice that even though Unit and Feature Tests may look similar, the Unit tests test the component in

 ```
 import renderer  from  'react-test-renderer';
 import ProductList from './ProductList';